johnszen/Doc-DevContainer-AWS-Vault/README.md

 The purpose is to:
 - login to `aws cli` with 2FA
 - assume an aws iam role
+- use in devContainer

 Two ways are explored:
 - use aws-cli `aws sts` described [here](awscli.md)
-- use `aws-vault exec "aws-iam-role"`.
-On MacOS desktop, backend is KeyChain.
-Described below is to use `aws-vault` in devContainer.
+- set up and use `aws-vault` in devContainer; to use `aws-vault exec "aws-iam-role"`.

 `aws-vault`
 - allows accessing aws with different iam-role.